A Persistence-Driven Edit Distance for Trees with Abstract Weights: Proofs

 \underline{\textit{Proof of} \Cref{prop:altro_mapping}.}

 Condition (M2) coincide with condition (A2).
 Condition (M3) is clearly satisfied because of the antichain condition (A1).
 Consider a vertex $v\in E_T$.
 The only case in which $v$ is not edited is when $v<x$ with $x\in v_T\cap \pi_T(M^*)$.
 However, in this case, $v$ does not appear in $\widetilde{T}$, and thus (M1) is satisfied.
-Moreover, all and only order $2$ vertices, after the deletions, are ghosted, and (M4) follows .
+Moreover, after the deletions, all degree $2$ vertices are ghosted, and (M4) follows.

 $ \blacksquare $

 \underline{\textit{Proof of} \Cref{teo:decomposition}.}

 Let $M\in M_2(T,T')$ such that $d_E(T,T')=cost(M)$.